-Summarised financial information in respect of each of the Group's subsidiaries is set out below.
-The summarised financial information below represents amounts before intragroup eliminations.
+Management tested investment in subsidiaries for impairment and concluded that there was no indication of impairment.
+Summarized financial information in respect of each of the Group's subsidiaries is set out below.
+The summarized financial information below represents amounts before intragroup eliminations.